 Electronic deletion from written documents

-Many agencies now use software called Redax, a plug-in for Adobe Acrobat.
-Redax (and other similar programs) enables users to:
+Most agencies use software such as Redax, a plug-in for Adobe Acrobat, or similar programs, which enable users to:

 - delete information from scanned electronic documents